ThuloMatlala/WALLET-APPLICATION/README.md

 The Angular frontend provides users with a visual interface to interact with their wallet accounts, view transaction history, and perform account actions.

-I've opted to use [Tailwind CCS](https://tailwindcss.com/docs/guides/angular) - it being a short-hand styling framework will help get styling done without thinking about it too much
+[Tailwind CCS](https://tailwindcss.com/docs/guides/angular) was chosen for styling.
+It being a short-hand styling framework will help get styling done without thinking about it too much

 ## Dockerization